rohansingh9001/Smart-India-Hackathon-Alumni-Monitoring/README.md

   to use the website.

   Alternatively,
+  RUNSERVER file automatically starts the server for you.
   Execute the RUNBROWSER.bat file and the website will be opened for you on your default browser.

+  ### Running order to start the websites (For non-experienced users)
+    execute RUNSERVER.bat
+    once the server is set up,
+    execute RUNBROWSER.bat

 ### Requirements
 Python – 3.7